axon7/Weather-App/README.md

 # Weather app
 Simple geolocation based weather application with forecast from DarkSky API

-Build with plain JavaScript and Skycons
+Built with plain JavaScript and Skycons

 ## Live demo